Tejas-Bangera/100xDevs-Week-2-ToDo-App/todo-app-client/README.md

 ## Project Setup and Run

-#### ⚠ Note: Before you run this application make sure you have the backend server up and running!
+#### :warning: Note: Before you run this application make sure you have the backend server up and running!

-Go to [100xDevs-Week-2-Assignments](https://github.com/Tejas-Bangera/100xDevs-Week-2-Assignments) repository and clone the project.

-In the `soltuions` branch go to `/02-nodejs` directory and install the required dependencies using the below command in the terminal,
+After **cloning** the project locally, go to `/todo-app-api` directory in your local machine and run the below command to install all the dependencies.

 ```bash
 npm install
 ```

-and run todoServer using the below command.
+and run todo server using the below command.

 ```bash
 node todoServer.js